valancej/gke-install/README.md

 - PostgreSQL (9.6.2)
 - Redis (4)

 To make the necessary configurations to the Helm chart, create a custom `anchore_values.yaml` file and reference it during installation.
-There are many options for configuration with Anchore, this document is intended to cover the minimum required changes to successfully install Anchore Enterprise on Amazon EKS.
+There are many options for configuration with Anchore, this document is intended to cover the minimum required changes to successfully install Anchore Enterprise on Google Kubernetes Engine.

-**Note:** For this installation, an ALB ingress controller will be used You can read more about Kubernetes Ingress with AWS ALB Ingress Controller [here](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/)
+**Note:** For this installation, a GKE ingress controller will be used You can read more about Kubernetes Ingress with a GKE Ingress Controller [here](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress)

 ### Configurations